Between- and Within-Cluster Spearman Rank Correlations

-We then evaluated the performance of our estimators when the rank ICC was negative, which occurs when $k_i=2$.
+Additional simulations were conducted to evaluate the performance of our estimators when the rank ICC was negative, which occurs when $k_i=2$.
 Our estimators of $\gamma_t$, $\gamma_b$, and $\gamma_w$ had very low bias and good coverage.
-Details are in the Supplementary Materials Web Table 5.
+Details are in the Supporting Information Web Table 8.

 Furthermore, we investigated the performance of our estimators when the link function of the CPM was misspecified as logit, loglog, and cloglog under Scenario II.
 We conducted 1000 simulations at $n=100$ and $k_i=20$.
-Our estimators of $\gamma_b$, $\gamma_w$, and $\gamma_t$ performed similarly under the logit link as they did under the correct probit link function (Web Table 6).
+Our estimators of $\gamma_b$, $\gamma_w$, and $\gamma_t$ performed similarly under the logit link as they did under the correct probit link function (Web Table 9).
 When the link function was misspecified as loglog or cloglog, if $\gamma_w$ was large and had the opposite direction of $\gamma_b$, our estimator of $\gamma_w$ had bias toward the direction of $\gamma_b$.